-Diversity and Inclusion in the Workplace Diversity training for the workplace may at first seem confusing or unnecessary, but it can be the start of many positive things for a business.
+Diversity training for the workplace may at first seem confusing or unnecessary, but it can be the start of many positive things for a business.
 It is an essential part of building awareness and a cohesive work environment.
-Here are some reasons why workplace diversity training is essential right…
+Here are some reasons why workplace diversity training is essential right now.

-Improving Diversity in the Workplace In Volume 1 and Volume 2, we have discussed the innate biases that still exist in the hiring practices of many companies today, there are some inspiring businesses that are realizing the benefits of having a diverse workforce and are finding creative ways of achieving this.
-Check out these 3…
+In Volume 1 and Volume 2, we discussed the innate biases that still exist in the hiring practices of many companies today.
+There are some inspiring businesses that are realizing the benefits of having a diverse workforce and are finding creative ways of achieving this.
+Check out these 3 case studies.

 Although regarded as one of the most powerful tools for learning and exploring human communications, roleplay is still regarded by most as something to be avoided.
 But why?
-Here are some reasons: 5 reasons why roleplay is so despised: 1.
-People fear getting up in front of their peers to do something they could…
+Here are some reasons people avoid doing roleplays along with why roleplays can be so powerful for your on-site-training needs.

-How do role play actors help with leadership training?
 There’s no doubt that more and more companies are using professional corporate actors to bring their role-play scenarios to life.
-Whether it’s recruitment role play – to assess potential candidates, sales role play, to improve the sales process and lead to quicker closing, or to develop…
+Bringing in a professional role play company can up the ante in terms of measurable results and consistency.

 BA Communications Writing Film, BA Theatre, Drama Centre London Cert IV Training Assessment.
 Highly regarded by Clients as a Role Player, Facilitator and Trainer.
 She founded Talking Brief; Persuasive Communication for Lawyers.
 Clients include: VIC, NSW, QLD Bar Associations, VIC Legal Aid, NSW Crown Solicitors, presenting at: International Advocacy Teachers Conference, Italy, CLEAA Conference Sydney,…